The 19 Best Online Bachelor’s in Public Relations Programs

 The Moodle online platform delivers the seven-week courses in an asynchronous format.
 LSUS offers rolling admissions and six terms each year.
 Enrollment specialists provide personalized assistance for students throughout the admissions process, including registering for classes and applying for financial aid.
 Students work with these individuals through their degree completion.
 Online students enjoy access to the LSUS library, bookstore, and career services resources.
 Students may transfer credits earned at accredited institutions.

 A member of the Louisiana State University system, the Shreveport campus serves more than 5,700 students with 21 undergraduate and 12 graduate programs.
 Four undergraduate and 14 graduate degrees are offered online.
 Most faculty members hold terminal academic degrees, and the school maintains a 19:1 student to teacher ratio, ensuring all students receive a quality education.
-Louisiana State University Shreveport is regionally accredited by the Southern Association of Colleges and Schools.

 Students can prepare for a career in advertising with a public relations bachelor’s degree online through Regent University.
 The curriculum weaves business fundamentals and biblical principals throughout the communications studies core.
 Students seeking the advertising and public relations concentration develop persuasive writing and speaking skills, while also learning to communicate effectively with new media platforms.
 A capstone seminar showcases a student’s abilities through the completion of a research project.
 The degree requires 120 credits, which many students complete in four years.